-where in order to achieve a critical network $|b|$ has to be equal to 1 ,i.e., the network that exactly fulfills the boundary condition.
+where in order to achieve a critical network $|b|$ has to be equal to 1.
+I.e., the network exactly fulfills the boundary condition.
 From previous consideration one knows that ${\cal F}_{crit}$ has the dynamics that results from $u_t=0$ as an input.
-In this case the only fixed-point of the dynamics is $x_t=0$, which is also the epi-critical point when $|a|=1$.
+In this case the only fixed-point of the dynamics is $x_t=0$, which is also the epi-critical point if $|b|=1$.

 {\bf Power law forgetting}: Starting from the two initial values $x_0=0$ and say $y_0=0.01$, one can see that the two networks converge in a power law manner to zero.
-On the other hand, a linear network
+On the other hand, for a linear network

-with the same initial conditions as above is such as the dynamics of the 2 networks never converge (independent of $u_t$).
-Instead, the difference between $x_0=0$ and say $y_0=0.01$s stays the same forever.
-Thus, the network behavior in the the case of $b=1$ depends on the nature of the transfer function.
+with the same initial conditions the dynamics of the two networks never converge (independently of $u_t$).
+Instead, the difference between $x_0=0$ and say $y_0=0.01$ stays the same forever.
+Thus, the network behavior in the the case of $|b|=1$ depends on the nature of the transfer function.
 For all other values of $b$, both transfer functions result qualitatively in the same behavior in dependence on $b$: either they diverge or they converge exponentially.
-Since $b=1$ is also the border between convergence and divergence and thus the border between uniformly state contracting networks and not uniformly state contracting networks the case of $b=1$ may be called a critical point of the dynamical system, in a similar manner as a critical point at the transition from ordered dynamics to instability.
+Since $|b|=1$ is also the border between convergence and divergence and thus the border between uniformly state contracting networks and not uniformly state contracting networks, the case of $|b|=1$ is a critical point of the dynamical system, in a similar manner as a critical point at the transition from ordered dynamics to instability.
 In the following it is intended to extend rules for different transfer functions, where different transfer functions result in the critical point in uniformly state contracting networks and where this is not the case.